Minimum number of edges that occur in odd cycles: Stability of Constructions and

-By Corollary~\ref{cor:supersat}, we can choose $n_0$ to be a large enough integer so the graph $G$ contains only $\delta n^{v(F)}$ copies of $F$ for all $F \in \cF_\Csev$.
+By Corollary~\ref{cor:supersat}, we can choose $n_0$ to be a large enough integer such that the graph $G$ contains only $\delta n^{v(F)}$ copies of $F$ for all $F \in \cF_\Csev$.
 We continue our exposition by showing that $G$ cannot contain too many induced paths on four vertices.
 Let $\cP_4$ be the set of all the six possible red/blue-colorings of the $4$-vertex path; see also Figure~\ref{fig:P4}.
-The following lemma directly follows from Claim~\ref{cl:c7+flag} from Appendix~\ref{apx:c7+flag}.
+The following lemma directly follows from Proposition~\ref{prop:c7+flag}.

 \begin{lem} If $\phi \in \Hom^+\left(\cA_{\Csev},\Real\right)$ satisfies $\phi\left(\figR \right) = \frac49$ and $\phi\left(\figB\right) = \frac1{18}$, then~$\phi\left(P\right) = 0$ for every $P \in \cP_4$. \end{lem}